 - It was originally intended for the episode to include a shot of Jack’s naked buttocks, but the BBC’s editorial policy department vetoed the shot, which was the only objection that they had in the entirety of Series One.

 - Nisha Naya was one of the uncredited Red Kang extras in Paradise Towers, making her the second actor to appear in both the classic and revived series.
+She also voiced Zanzibar Hashtag in Harvest of the Sycorax, the Seventh Doctor story on Classic Doctors, New Monsters Volume 1.

 - Anne Robinson was invited to voice the Anne Droid with the expectation that she would decline.
 The production team had hired an impressionist, before Robinson accepted the invitation.